Docker (software)

-Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
+Docker is a set of platform as a service (PaaS) products that uses operating-system-level virtualization to deliver software in packages called containers.
+Docker automates the deployment of applications within lightweight containers, enabling them to run consistently across different computing environments.

-The service has both free and premium tiers.
-The software that hosts the containers is called Docker Engine.
-It was first started in 2013 and is developed by Docker, Inc.
+The core software that runs and manages these containers is called Docker Engine.
+Docker was first released in 2013 and continues to be developed by Docker, Inc..
+The platform includes both free and paid tiers.

-Docker is a tool that is used to automate the deployment of applications in lightweight containers so that applications can work efficiently in different environments.

 Background

 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
 Because all of the containers share the services of a single operating system kernel, they use fewer resources than virtual machines.

 Operation

 Docker can package an application and its dependencies in a virtual container that can run on any Linux, Windows, or macOS computer.
 This enables the application to run in a variety of locations, such as on-premises, in public (see decentralized computing, distributed computing, and cloud computing) or private cloud.
 When running on Linux, Docker uses the resource isolation features of the Linux kernel (such as cgroups and kernel namespaces) and a union-capable file system (such as OverlayFS) to allow containers to run within a single Linux instance, avoiding the overhead of starting and maintaining virtual machines.
 Docker on macOS uses a Linux virtual machine to run the containers.

 Because Docker containers are lightweight, a single server or virtual machine can run several containers simultaneously.
 A 2018 analysis found that a typical Docker use case involves running eight containers per host, and that a quarter of analyzed organizations run 18 or more per host.
 It can also be installed on a single board computer like the Raspberry Pi.